yigitcancomlek/hw1-decision-trees/problems.tex.md

 1. There is a difference between what a decision tree can represent and what functions exist in the world that might need to be represented.
 Can a decision tree represent any arbitrary (finite length) boolean expresssion?
 Give a simple proof for your answer.

 2. Let $v$  be a voter in the set of voters $V$.
-Let each $v$ have a value, assigned to either 0 or 1.
-Majority-rule is defined as the rounded sum of all voters.
-If over half of the voters say 0, it returns 0, if over half return 1, it returns 1.
-Assume an odd number of voters.
+Let each $v$ have a value, assigned to either -1 or 1.
+Let's define Majority-rule as the sign of the sum all voters.
+If over half of the voters say -1, it returns -, if over half return 1, it returns +.
+Assume an odd number of voters (so there are no ties).
 Can the majority-rule algorithm be represented by a decision tree that considers a single voter at each decision node?
 Why or why not?

 3. How well did your decision tree built using ID3 learn the majority-rule function?
 Describe the tree depth and the accuracy.
 How did this learning compare to how well it did on the Ivy League problem?